Ragin-LundF/telegraf_fritzbox_monitor/README.md

 sudo ./install.sh
 ```

+The `install.sh` script sets the permission of the directory to the user/group `telegraf`.
+If this is different on your installation, please change it in the script.

 To check if everything is working, you can execute the `command` from the `telegraf_fritzbox.conf` file in your shell.
 If everything is fine, it outputs data like this: